aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Thu Jun  4 08:41:31 2026
+Last update: Fri Jun  5 08:36:24 2026

 ### Let's play! 🎮